onflow/rewtf-registry/README.md

 It's time to go WTF (with the Flow) again!

+## 🤝 Bonus Rewards!

+There are two ways to get significant reward boosts apart from regular development:
+1. Implementing in your app the latest Forte features ([actions](https://developers.flow.com/blockchain-development-tutorials/flow-actions) and [scheduled transactions](https://developers.flow.com/blockchain-development-tutorials/flow-actions/scheduled-callbacks-introduction)).
+2. Building in Public.
+The top building in public posts will earn more points as well as bonus $FLOW.
+In your building in public posts, include #ReWTF and @flow_blockchain as well as @aliserag0.

 ## Leaderboard

 To see how you rank relative to others and your total points, check out the [leaderboard](https://app.databox.com/datawall/fc5f1f7de13471eac8bd5eb2e3d90a752817ac68a86fd6).